SolardiaX/AWS-Serverless-VideoConverter/README.md

 The options in table must have two fields, `Key` and `Value`.

-Currently you can set following options use special keys:
+Currently, you can set following options use special keys:

 * **MediaConvertRole**